EwasWorld/ProjectCodex/codeStyle.md

 - Separate any initial `require` and `check` lines from the rest of the code with a new line

 ## SQL and DAOs
-- If the SQL statement gets too long, it should be wrapped in triple quotes for a multi-line string with each of the SQL parts (`SELECT`, `FROM`, `WHERE`, etc.) on new lines (example below)
+- If the SQL statement gets too long, it should be wrapped in triple quotes for a multi-line string with each of the SQL parts (`SELECT`, `FROM`, `WHERE`, etc.) on new lines (examples below).
+Similar sections should be grouped together
 - SQL keywords should be in capitals
 - If a query contains a JOIN or multiple tables, in order of preference it should be placed in the DAO of:
     1. The main parameter (if there are any).
-The example below would therefore go in `ArcherRoundsDao`
+The first example below would go in `ArcherRoundsDao`
     2. The majority return type (if there is one).
-In the example below, if it had no parameters, it would go in `RoundsDao`
+The second example below would also go in `ArcherRoundsDao` as its return type is mostly `ArcherRound`
     3. The table that is most affected

 ```kotlin